SystemCraftsman/strimzi-cockroachdb-demo/README.md

 * You must have Strimzi 0.26.1 or AMQ Streams 2.1.0 operator installed on your OpenShift/Kubernetes cluster.
 * You must have CockroachDB 2.3.0 operator installed on your OpenShift/Kubernetes cluster.

-## CockroachBank's Requirements
+## CockroachBank's Request

-Suppose that you are a consultant who works for a customer, CockroachBank LLC.
+Suppose that you are a consultant who works with a customer, CockroachBank LLC.

 They use CockroachDB on OpenShift and most of the daily bank account transactions are kept in this database.
 Currently, they have a mechanism for indexing the bank account transaction changes in Elasticsearch but they noticed that it creates data inconsistencies between the actual data and the indexed log data that is in Elasticsearch.